compgen-io/compgen-io-site/content/tutorials/formats.md

 the reads from that block are lost.
 Each block is an independent unit.
 This makes the entire file resilient to problems such as bit-rot.
 This becomes even more important if the built-in encryption is used as each block is independently encrypted.

+For more information on SQZ, please see the [SQZ project page](/projects/sqz).